-Growth in the EU is expected to pick up to 1.5% in 2025, as consumption is shifting up a gear and investment is set to rebound from the contraction of 2024.
+Growth in the EU is expected to reach 1.5% in 2025, as consumption is shifting up a gear and investment is set to rebound from the contraction of 2024.
 In 2026, economic activity is projected to expand by 1.8%, on the back of continued expansion of demand.